fjdu/myRadex/README.md

 **What's new**

+- 2024-11-18: `Cython`, instead of `f2py`, is used to generate the python wrapper.
+For this to work you will need to have a recent version of `Cython`, which is likely already installed if you use `anaconda`.
+In case not please follow the [Installing Cython](https://cython.readthedocs.io/en/stable/src/quickstart/install.html).
+Examples include [a](2024-11-18-myradex-with-cython-example.ipynb).
+The `f2py` version may still work, but sometimes it is hard to compile successfully for some unknown reasons.

 - 2023-03-30: Now the `collisioPartnerCrit` parameter can be used to specify which collision partner (1-based) will have critical densities saved in the output.

 - 2023-03-29: The critical densities (calculated in two manners) are included in the output file.
 Note that different collisional partners have different sets of critical densities.
 At present only the values for the first collisional partner are included in the output file.